Printable Page --

 Laser Race Team

-Advanced race team for experienced Laser racers coached by a world-class professional coach.
-The team will practice or attend regattas six full days a week and travel across the Chesapeake Bay concentrating on CBYRA Corum Cup high point regattas.
+This advanced race team for experienced Laser racers is coached by a world-class professional coach.
+The team will practice or attend regattas six full days a week and travel across the Chesapeake Bay, concentrating on CBYRA Corum Cup high point regattas.
 The team will also attend large national and regional regattas outside the Chesapeake Bay area.
 Significant travel is required.
 The coach will concentrate on individualized instruction centered on advanced racing techniques and preparation for top-level competition.
 Ages 12 to 18.
-June 7 through August 10.
+June 14 through August 14.

-Afternoon of family fun on the club’s boats!
+This is an afternoon of family fun on the club’s boats!
 Activities will include fun races, a scavenger hunt, and a harbor cruise, followed by pizza at the pool.
 Open to all ages.
-July 26.
+July 9.

-Again this year FBYC will host the Commonwealth of Virginia Junior Championship Regatta the Saturday and Sunday following Junior Week.
-This is a high points regatta for the CBYRA Corum Cup.
-Last year 95 sailors attended from as far away as New York.
+This year, FBYC will once again host the Commonwealth of Virginia Championships the Saturday and Sunday following Junior Week.
+This is a high points regatta for the CBYRA Junior High Points.
+Teams are expected from across the region.
 We encourage all Junior Week sailors to attend, and we will offer a Green Fleet seminar and on-the-water coaching for novice racers (and their nervous parents!) making that first scary step into regatta racing.
 Additional classes will include Red, White, and Blue Opti Divisions, Lasers, and Club 420s.
 Open to all juniors.
-June 21-22.
+June 25-26.
 (Please visit the FBYC website, www.fbyc.net, for the NOR and on-line registration.)

 Annual One-Design Regatta

-The team will train and attend regattas on weekends under the supervision of a professional coach on a per diem basis.
+The teams will train and attend regattas on weekends under the supervision of a professional coach on a per diem basis.
 September through November.

 Junior Travel Regattas